thomastay/personal-blog/content/gzip_investigations.md

 Not too shabby, we've encoded our 8 'a's and LF (originally 72 bits) into 46 bits with 2 padding bits.

+But I feel that gzip could have done better, though.
+It could have simply encoded a single `a` followed by 261, which is the code to repeat 7 times.
+I thought this was because I ran `gzip -1`, but running regular gzip seems to repro this.
+I don't understand why this is the case and I hope someone can explain this.

 ## Finishing off - checksum and size

 Let's finish off the gzip file.
 Next we're supposed to see a CRC32.
 Going to an online crc32 tool, we see that the uncompressed 8 'a's with a line feed will generate: `ad d7 77 b6`.